The Complete Guide to Salmon: Salmon 101

-Salmon begin and end their lives in freshwater rivers, as the National Oceanic and Atmospheric Administration explains, but spend the rest of their time in the ocean.
+Salmon begin and end their lives in freshwater rivers, but spend the rest of their time in the ocean.
 This is known as being anadromous and has led to some confusion as to whether salmon should be classified as seafood or freshwater fish.
 The answer is: both!

 How many types of salmon are there?

 Depending on who you ask, there are either eight or nine species of salmon, starting with Atlantic salmon, which is just one species, plus seven types of Pacific salmon.
 Chinook/king, coho, chum, sockeye, and pink all swim in North American waters.
 Masu and amago salmon are found primarily off the coast of Japan.
 The outlier is the steelhead.
 Unlike other Pacific salmon, they can spawn several times and don’t die once they do, which leads many marine biologists to suggest that they be grouped with trout, instead.